oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Download.md

 Oyranos depends on following libraries and external applications:

 -   libxml2
--   FLTK version &lt;= 1.1.4 neede to build the GUI (needed by FLU as well).
+-   FLTK version &lt;= 1.1.4 neede to build the GUI.
 You may configure FLTK with several options enabled:

 `   --enable-threads is needed for threads support (in ICC Examin)`
 `   --enable-xft is ok for antialiased fonts`